Tory Den, Burlington

 I wonder if there was anyone in the cave the night Joel Tuttle crawled into the entrance.
 The day before he hung by the neck from an oak tree on the Federal Hill Green at New Cambridge.
 Captain Thomas Hungerford, a patriot neighbor whose name later appears as a fellow churchman, cut him down, and he lay at the foot of the tree insensible until sometime in the night, when he so far revived as to be able to make his way to the cave in the Ledges, about four miles distant.

-Excellent – also keep in mind for future reports that Tory Den was one of the Leatherman’s Caves too.
-That’s a good cliffhanger, huh?
+Excellent – The Leatherman also frequented the Den supposedly.
 I think the only story left untold is that of Moses Dunbar – he was the brother-in-law of Stephen Graves and also was a Loyalist.
-He is interesting to us because he is the only Connecticut citizen tried and convicted as a traiter – and hanged.
+He is interesting to us because he is the only Connecticut citizen tried and convicted as a traitor – and hanged.
 But at least he got to check out Tory Den beforehand!